 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

-PNA promotes the practice of free-school-caught skipjack and yellowfin tuna, which does not involve using fish-aggregating devices (FADs).
-This practice is certified by the Marine Stewardship Council (MSC).
-It is said to be more sustainable than fishing around FADs, because it limits the amount of bycatch, which may include sharks, rays, turtles and dolphins.
+PNA promotes the practice of catching skipjack and yellowfin tuna in free-swimming schools, that is without using fish-aggregating devices (FADs).
+Free-school fishing is certified by the Marine Stewardship Council (MSC).
+It is said to be more sustainable than fishing around FADs, because it limits the amount of bycatch, which may include sharks, rays, turtles, and dolphins.